-Today’s blog post has been four months in the making, pretty much ever since the last article I wrote on body image and body snark back in December.
+Today's blog post has been four months in the making.
 Making a stand on something is always scary, because you never know how people will react.
-But when something’s been on my mind for a couple hundred days…well, then maybe that means it’s time to say it out loud.
+But when something's been on my mind for a couple hundred days... well, then maybe that means it's time to say it out loud.

-From the very beginning, I’ve wanted The Lingerie Addict to be a place women could find information about lingerie that’s relevant and accessible to them.
-I truly believe every woman – no matter her size, age, or budget – deserves gorgeous lingerie, and I want my readers to feel that when they visit.
+From the very beginning, I've wanted The Lingerie Addict to be a place people could find information about lingerie that's relevant and accessible to them.
+I truly believe every person --- no matter their size, age, or budget --- deserves gorgeous lingerie, and I want my readers to feel that when they visit.

 Starting today, The Lingerie Addict is a body snark free zone.